Electronics for Imaging

 Electronics for Imaging, Inc. (EFI) is an international company based in Silicon Valley that specializes in digital printing technology.

 Formerly located in Foster City, California, the company is now based in Fremont.
 On July 1, 2015, EFI entered the textile printing marketing with the acquisition of Italian digital textile company Reggiani Macchine.
 On June 16, 2016, EFI acquired Optitex, a 3D digital workflow provider.

 Founded in 1989 in San Francisco by Israeli businessman Efi Arazi, EFI is known for producing the Fiery print server, a raster image processor used throughout the printing industry.

 In April 2019, EFI announced that it had entered into a definitive agreement to be acquired by Siris Capital Group, LLC in an all-cash transaction valued at approximately $1.7 billion.
 In January 2022, the company completed the sale of its eProductivity Software print and packaging software business to Symphony Technology Group.

 Company overview

 Current operations

-Following the late 2021 divestment of its EFI Productivity Software business unit, Electronics For Imaging has two business units: EFI Fiery and EFI Inkjet.
+Following the late 2021 divestment of its EFI Productivity Software business unit, Electronics For Imaging had two business units: EFI Fiery and EFI Inkjet.
 The EFI Fiery business manufactures digital front ends and related software for digital printing operations.
+It was split in 2023 from EFI and bought by Epson in 2024.

 The EFI Inkjet business unit manufactures and sells UV, UV LED and dye-sublimation wide- and superwide-format printers for the signage/display graphics market, as well as industrial inkjet printers for the building materials, ceramic tile, corrugated packaging and textile markets.